krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - SSE-S3, using S3's existing encryption key for AES 256 encryption.
 - SSE-C you're uploading your own AES 256 encryption key, which S3 then uses for you.
 - SSE-KMS is where you're using KMS keys
+  - Amazon S3 Bucket Keys reduce the cost of Amazon S3 server-side encryption with AWS Key Management Service (AWS KMS) keys (SSE-KMS).
+Using a bucket-level key for SSE-KMS can reduce AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS.
+Enabling S3 Bucket Keys with SSE-KMS allows S3 to generate a unique data key for each object locally using a bucket-level KMS key, which dramatically reduces the number of direct AWS KMS API calls.
+This approach maintains the same security and compliance properties as SSE-KMS, while reducing request-related costs—especially beneficial for workloads with frequent access or write operations.
 - client-side is where you have your own encryption keys and you're managing the encryption as well.
 There's no encryption happening on AWS you're doing it before you upload your objects.

 - uses symmetric encryption